galaxyproject/galaxy-hub/content/community/coc/index.md

   - Malicious publication of otherwise private communication, or private personal information (“doxing” or “outing”).

-The Galaxy Community prioritizes marginalized people’s safety overprivileged people’s comfort.
-The Galaxy CoC Committee reserves the right not to act on complaints regarding:
+The Galaxy Community prioritizes marginalized people’s safety over privileged people’s comfort.
+The [Galaxy CoC Committee](#the-galaxy-coc-committee) reserves the right not to act on complaints regarding:
 - ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’.
 - Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”
 - Communicating in a ‘tone’ you don’t find congenial.